erkez/packer/packages/packer/README.md

 * Minimum configuration to create a proper React application
 * Automatic (or template based) HTML generation using `html-webpack-plugin`
 * ESLint support out of the box
-* Typescript and Flowtype support out of the box
+* Typescript support out of the box
 * `webpack-dev-server` included

 ## Installation